lostvayne47/folderDashboard/README.md

 -> However, the core subscription and data-fetching logic would remain unchanged, as it is independent of the UI framework.

+🛠 Installation & Setup

+To build and run this project, please follow the steps below:

+1. Configure the Niagara installation path in the `gradle.properties` file.
+2. Ensure Gradle is properly set up on your system.
+3. Build the project using Gradle.

+> Note: This project was built using Niagara version 4.15.2.

+🔧 Quick Start (Plug and Play)

+If you prefer not to build the project, you can use the provided **unsigned JAR** directly.

 <img width="1858" height="939" alt="image" src="https://github.com/user-attachments/assets/46887625-3133-4cb6-a86c-bd554a8ae551" />

 <img width="1856" height="946" alt="image" src="https://github.com/user-attachments/assets/c382085f-794f-4155-81cd-128901248b97" />